tenzir/tenzir/web/blog/vast-v3.0/index.md

 We've made some breaking changes to the the **VAST** **Q**uery **L**anguage that we've wanted to do for a long time.
 Here's a summary:

-1. We simplified the VASTQL naming: The VAST Query Language is now the VAST Language, and "VAST" will supercede the "VASTQL" abbreviation.
+1. We removed the term VASTQL: The VAST Query Language is now simply the VAST language, and "VAST" will supersede the "VASTQL" abbreviation.

 2. Several built-in types have a new name:
    - `int` → `int64`